CSCfi/csc-env-eff/slides/09_singularity.md

 - Mounting container directories with the same path as host directories allows you to use same command line as you would without a container – but can be confusing when troubleshooting
-'singularity exec --bind /scratch/project_12345/data:/scratch/project_12345/data myimage.sif myprog --input /scratch/project_12345/data/myfile'
+`singularity exec --bind /scratch/project_12345/data:/scratch/project_12345/data myimage.sif myprog --input /scratch/project_12345/data/myfile`
-'singularity exec --bind $PWD:$PWD myimage.sif myprog --input myfile'
+`singularity exec --bind $PWD:$PWD myimage.sif myprog --input myfile`
-- Using different name space for the container may be clearer, but you need to remember to use it in commands 'singularity exec --bind /scratch/project_12345/data:/container/data myimage.sif myprog --input /container/data/myfile' Matter of taste: take you pick
+- Using different name space for the container may be clearer, but you need to remember to use it in commands `singularity exec --bind /scratch/project_12345/data:/container/data myimage.sif myprog --input /container/data/myfile` Matter of taste: take you pick

 # Using Docker containers with Singularity
 - You can build a Singularity container from a Docker container with normal user rights:
-'singularity build <image> docker://<address>'
+`singularity build <image> docker://<address>`
 For example:
-'singularity build pytorch_19.10-py3.sif docker://nvcr.io/nvidia/pytorch:19.10-py3'
+`singularity build pytorch_19.10-py3.sif docker://nvcr.io/nvidia/pytorch:19.10-py3`

 # Singularity containers as installation method
 - Singularity is a good option in cases where installation is